Raguram-N/All-Time-Low-Pass-/README.md

 **Raguram Narayanaswamy**

 📂 **Repo Purpose:**
-Product Case Study & Growth Proposal for *All-Time Low Pass*
+Product Case Study & Growth Proposal for e-commerce and supermarkets, and also how to expand the revenue bandwidth.